ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 av.displayInit();
 av.recorded();
 ```
-Complete binary tree node numbering
+Complete binary tree node numbering.
 :::

-An array can store the data values of the tree efficiently, placing each value in the array position corresponding to that node's position within the tree.
+An array can store the values of a complete binary tree efficiently by placing each value at the array index corresponding to the node's position in the tree.
+If the tree is traversed level by level, the nodes are visited in increasing index order: $0, 1, 2, \ldots, n-1$.
+In other words, the nodes of the tree are stored in the array level by level, with each level appearing consecutively.

-For example, the binary heap in @fig:HeapTreeExample is represented in an array as in @fig:HeapArrayExample.
+Consider the binary heap shown in @fig:HeapTreeExample:

 ::: {.jsav-figure #fig:HeapTreeExample}
 ```